pablisch/merge-repositories/README.md

 # Merge different repos that have no related history

+If you prefer a more narrative, less GitHubish approach, there is a [blog post](https://medium.com/p/68280a7bcee5) version with this repo.

 [main.md](https://github.com/pablisch/merge-repositories/blob/main/main.md) is the base instructions for merging repos but all its content is also copied below these options.

-There is a [blog post](https://medium.com/p/68280a7bcee5/edit) associated with this repo which you may view if you wish.

 [merge-using-github-remotes.md](https://github.com/pablisch/merge-repositories/blob/main/merge-using-github-remotes.md) includes the small difference from [main.md](https://github.com/pablisch/merge-repositories/blob/main/main.md) that it uses GitHub remotes rather than local ones.
 * If you have your repositories on your local machine and you are able to specify their filepaths, use [main.md](https://github.com/pablisch/merge-repositories/blob/main/main.md).